 - Reduced physical performance – for example, not being able to walk as far or as fast as usual

-- Altered mood – malnutrition can be associated with lethargy and depression
+- Altered mood – malnutrition is associated with lethargy and depression

 - Poor concentration

 - Poor growth in children